openedx/edx-platform/lms/djangoapps/learner_dashboard/001-zoom-lti-pro-configuration.rst

 configurations for the program.
 A new type will be added so we can identify the type of configuration if it is a discussion or live configuration.

+We are going ahead with LTI 1.1 to configure zoom for now due to some constraints in current implementation.

 Consequences
 ============